ecshreve/toolbox/README.md

 - `mods` configuration to interact with AI models from CLI
 - chatbot to interact with the repository via OpenAI Embeddings, LangChain, and Pinecone
 - `gencom` to generate commit messages based on currently staged changes (powered by `mods`)
+- devcontainer prebuilt and ready for toolbox installation

 ### Devcontainer